-Symptoms for those living with dementia can vary.
-Any of the following may show up and at least two of these difficulties must be present to be diagnosed:
+Understanding the common symptoms of dementia is helpful for understanding the activities that will benefit them most.
+Any of the following symptoms may show up, and at least two of these difficulties must be present to be diagnosed with dementia:

 - Reasoning and judgment

 - Visual perception

 By stimulating these focus areas with activities, we can offer those caring for or living with an individual with dementia a great resource for engagement.